Vertical Mixing Coefficients

 Shear:

-Enable: true # Enables the shear-induced mixing option
+Enable: true # Enables the shear-instability driven mixing option

 Vertical Mixing Processes/Types